b-Rocks2718/Dioptase-Assembler/README.md

 ## Usage

-Build the assembler with `make assembler`
+Build the assembler with `make all`

 Run it with `./build/assembler <flags> <source files>`